MegaGlest/megaglest-data-source/README.txt

 http://glest.wikia.com/wiki/Blender

 ==================================================
-Using Blender 3.61 to export models to G3D format:
+Using Blender 2.4x - 2.6x to export models to G3D format:
 ==================================================

 1. Install Megaglest or Acquire the blender python plugin

-2. Install Blender 2.5x or 2.6x
+2. Install a version of Blender (2.4x - 2.6x)

 3. Run blender, then on the top left-hand corner click on "file".
 In the list that pops up select "user preferences".
 In Tab "Addons" Now go to categories